Liberal Democrat

 Friday, November 14, 2014

-Mark Russell PBS: Mark Russell Takes a Look at Election 76: We Got a President As Good As The American People
+Mark Russell PBS: Election 76: We Get a President As Good As The American People

 Source:Mark Russell PBS- with a political satiric look at campaign 76.